for-the-new-order/for-the-new-order.github.io/_pages/rules/rules-index.md

 ## Character creation

-To kickstart the game and meat the Overwatch Division requirements, the PCs must be more than simple recruits.
+To kickstart the game and meet the Overwatch Division requirements, the PCs must be more than simple recruits.

 ### Starting Gear